lpryszcz/htseq/doc/counting.rst

 The above code can be used as is e.g. for ChIP-Seq data, but for RNA-Seq data, we need an additional
-ingredient: When sequencing RNA, many reads will pass over an exon-exon junction and hence align to two (or more) disjunct intervals on the genome, tyically with an intron in between.
+ingredient: When sequencing RNA, many reads will pass over an exon-exon junction and hence align to two (or more) disjunct intervals on the genome, typically with an intron in between.
 If the reads have been aligned with a splice-aware alignment tool, such gapped alignment is indicated in the SAM file by the CIGAR string.